-Journal Club: Recommended to be held twice a week.
-All the MPH candidates are expected to attend actively participate in discussion and enter in the log book the relevant details.
+Subject Seminar: Recommended once a week.
+All the MPH candidates are expected to attend and actively participate in discussion and enter in the log book the relevant details.
 Further, every candidate shall present a seminar on selected topics at least four times a year and have a total of eight seminars in two years.
 The presentations would be evaluated using checklist and would carry weightage for internal assessment.
 A timetable with the subjects and the names of the candidate and the moderator will be scheduled at the beginning of each semester.

-Subject Seminar: Recommended once a week.
-All the MPH candidates are expected to attend and plant, milk dairy, HLL Industry, Campbell factory, Pollution Control Board, CDPO office, IDSP, and other institutions of Public Health importance.
+Field Visit : PHC, Sub-center, DHO office, KLE Hospital, Sewage treatment plant, Water purification plant, milk dairy, HLL Industry, Campbell factory, Pollution Control Board, CDPO office, IDSP, and other institutions of Public Health importance.